-Policy Targets Monitoring details Policy EE1: Employment and supply Maintain a supply of employment land and delivery of allocated sites.
+Policy Targets Monitoring details Policy EE1: Employment land supply Maintain a supply of employment land and delivery of allocated sites.
 Progress on strategic employment sites to be reported in the authority monitoring report.
-Policy EE2: Planning for employment Protect existing safeguarded employment land Monitoring of planning applications involving the loss of land, floor space of premises on employment sites (B use classes) to be reported in the authority monitoring report.
-Policy EE3: Vibrant town and local centres Support A a ppropriate retail provision.
+Policy EE2: Planning for employment Protect existing safeguarded employment land Monitoring of planning applications involving the loss of land, floor space or premises on employment sites (B use classes) to be reported in the authority monitoring report.
+Policy EE3: Vibrant town and local centres Support Aappropriate retail provision.
 Monitoring of planning applications for retail uses to be reported in the authority monitoring report.
-Policy EE4: Supporting vibrant and attractive tourism Support H h igh quality tourism accommodation.
+Policy EE4: Supporting vibrant and attractive tourism Support Hhigh quality tourism accommodation.
 Monitoring of planning applications for retail tourism accommodation be reported in the authority monitoring report.

-Targets Monitoring details Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure ;Statement Improve access to tbroadband and sustainable transport options.
-Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure Statement .
+Policy Targets Monitoring details Policy I1: Developer Secure necessary Progress reported annually in the CIL contributions to deliver contributions in relation to: and Section 106 monitoring report will be Purbeck's infrastructure affordable housing; heathland mitigation; nitrogen mitigation; local transport; health; open space; and education. reported in the Annual Infrastructure Statement.
+Policy I2: Improving accessibility and transport Improve access to broadband and sustainable transport options.
+Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure Statement.
 Broadband delivery reported through the Dorset Superfast Broadband Project.
-Protect and strengthen existing green infrastructure network.
-Progress on the green infrastructure strategy to be reported in the authority monitoring report.
-Protect and improve recreation, sport and open space facilities.
+Policy I3: Green Protect and strengthen Progress on the green infrastructure infrastructure, trees and existing green infrastructure strategy to be reported in the authority hedgerows network. monitoring report.
+Policy I4: Recreation, Protect and improve Progress reported annually in the CIL sport and open space recreation, sport and open and Section 106 monitoring report will be space facilities. reported in the Annual Infrastructure Statement.
+Use of Policy I4 in refusing planning applications to be monitored and trends reported in the authority.
+Monitoring strategic SANG and assist in mitigating smaller Progress reported annually in the CIL and Section 106 monitoring report will be holiday park housing development in the District. reported in the Annual Infrastructure Statement.
+SANG monitoring will be reported in the authority monitoring report.
+Policy I6: Wareham integrated health and social care Relocate existing facilities and provide health and social care hub.
+Progress on the Wareham hub to be reported in the authority monitoring report.
+Policy I7: Community facilities and services Protect and improve community facilities and services.
 Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure Statement.
-Use of Policy I4 in refusing planning contributions in relation to: affordable housing; heathland mitigation; nitrogen mitigation; local transport; health; open space; and education.
-Improve access to tbroadband and sustainable transport options.
-Protect and strengthen existing green infrastructure network.
-Protect and improve recreation, sport and open

-Policy I5: Morden Park strategic SANG and holiday park assist in mitigating smaller Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure Statement SANG monitoring will be reported in the authority monitoring report.
-Policy I6: Wareham integrated health and social care • Progress on the Wareham hub to be reported in the authority monitoring report.
-Policy I7: Community facilities and services services.
-Progress reported annually in the CIL and Section 106 monitoring report will be reported in the Annual Infrastructure Statement .
 Use of Policy I7 in refusing planning applications to be monitored and trends reported in the authority.
 Monitoring report.
 Policy IM1: Tools for delivery - the Purbeck Local Plan implementation strategy.
 Summary of approach to Monitoring. n/a